lmmx/pyx-sys/README.md

 - Linux
   - For use with Mac/Windows, I'd need to see their Firefox `sessionstore-backups` location
 - X window system (`xwininfo` must be called to retrieve the list of windows)
+- `wmctrl` (determine workspaces the windows are in through the window manager)
+- `tmux` (to obtain listings of terminal windows, any splits/resultant panes, and activities therein)

 ## Capabilities